1955 Pacific typhoon season: Systems

 The rest of the storms, such as unnumbered and unnamed tropical depressions and storms, are only classified by the CMA while the JMA is sometimes rare before the 1960s - 1970s.

 Typhoon Violet

 Typhoon Violet formed on January 1 and dissipated on January 6.
 It peaked as a Category 1 typhoon by the JTWC before making landfall in Mindinao in the Philippines.

 JMA Tropical Storm Two

+The storm formed on February 23.
+It slowly moved northwest and intensified into a tropical storm.
+It soon dissipated on February 28.